‘Russian Kim Kardashian’ Anastasiya Kvitko Goes Braless In Eye-Popping Instagram Snap

 It’s been nearly three years since The Sun asked who Anastasiya Kvitko is.
 Russia’s answer to Kim Kardashian now comes with 9.7 million Instagram followers and a fresh update.

 On May 5, Kvitko posted a new picture.
-The snap is showcasing this model’s hourglass curves, but it’s also channeling Hollywood’s latest trend – going braless.
+The snap showcases the model’s hourglass curves, but it also channels Hollywood’s latest trend – going braless.
 Sporty as AK’s black tank top may be, it doesn’t appear to be providing much support.
-With Kvitko shot in slight profile, however, the look is winning points for sideboob-flashing.
+With Kvitko shot in slight profile, however, the look is winning points for side boob flashing.
 Black-metallic leggings, monochrome sneakers, and simple jewelry complete today’s outfit.

 Given that AK is sitting on outdoor steps and head-to-toe in sports gear, the picture could well be a pre-workout one.
 Then again, something about this girl’s provocative gaze points towards another agenda.
-If the case, it would match the rest of her Instagram feed – the account seems largely geared towards a male audience.
-Specifically, anyone with a penchant for ultra-busty models wearing ultra-skimpy clothing.
+If that’s the case, it would match the rest of her Instagram feed – the account seems largely geared towards a male audience, specifically, anyone with a penchant for ultra-busty models wearing ultra-skimpy clothing.

 Comments to today’s post have been pouring in.
 Most appear to be from men.
 One, in particular, seems to consider himself as having close ties to AK.
 His comment read as follows: